knr-at-iaac/cultivation-furniture-0.0.1/README.md

 ![image: prototyping glass arrangement](prototypingGlass.JPEG)

 ...
 I opted for a model where a central bottle could be surrounded by three more, and then connected to other triangles by another three.
 After prototyping in thin wood with a lasercutter and seeing what it looked like on 0.25L bottles, I cut it in plywood using Fablab Barcelona's CNC because that's what was available where I was.
-You could use any number of other materials, variations omn shape and size.
+You could use any number of other materials, variations on shape and size.

 ![image: cnc cutting](cncCutting.gif)